bowrawie/MarketingTools/TwitterSchedulePost/readme.md

 This tool uses the **Tweepy library** to interact with the Twitter API, and the schedule library to schedule the tweets to be sent at specific times.
-In this example, the script is set to tweet the message "Hello, world!" at 10:30 AM and 5:00 PM every day.
+In this example, the script is set to tweet the message "Hello, Twitter!" at 10:30 AM and 5:00 PM every day.

 ## Requirements
 - Tweepy library